 An empty calendar app is a useless calendar app.
 Here is how you can fill up the built-in Calendar app in Windows 10 with your favorite iCalendar/webcal subscriptions.

 The Calendar app that comes built-in to Windows 10 does support iCalendar/webcal subscriptions.
 This is how the Holiday Calendars and Interesting Calendars features work.
-Unfortunately, there is no way to configure a custom iCalendar address at this time.
+Unfortunately, there’s no way to configure a custom iCalendar address at this time.

-However, you can add and sync an Outlook.com account (or any Microsoft Account) with the Calendar app; and through that channel can then pull in a an iCalendar subscription from the web.
+However, you can add and sync an Outlook.com account (or any Microsoft Account) with the Calendar app, and through that channel can then pull in an iCalendar subscription from the web.
 The calendar will be pulled in through Outlook.com and into the Calendar app on your Windows devices.
-This is a bit backwards, but it will get your iCalendar subscription into Windows.
+This is a bit backward, but it will get your iCalendar subscription into Windows.